 Everest Base Camp

-Trekking to the Everest Base Camp is entirely feasible if you wish to detour.
-Starting from Lobuche, the first village after crossing over Kongma La, it’s possible to reach Everest Base Camp and return back to Lobuche in one day, passing through Gorak Shep.
-But it will be long day of trekking and can be tiring on your legs.
-Consider spending a night in Gorak Shep.
-You can then tackle Kala Patthar early morning and return trek to Dzongla via Lobuche comfortably.
+Trekking to the Everest Base Camp for most hikers is the best part of the three passes trek.
+Starting from Lobuche, the first village after crossing over Kongma La, it’s possible to reach Everest Base Camp and return back to Gorak Shep for the night.
+Climb Kala Patthar early morning for the views of the Everest and the Everest Base Camp, and return trek to Dzongla via Lobuche comfortably.

 Food on the Three Passes Trek Route